pminina01/readthedocs/Callsite-layout-renderer.md

 ## Notes
 please note that the method name won't work well with async methods before NLog 4.3 - it will always show `MoveNext`.

+Please also note that this infers heavy performance hit when doing lots of logging, as it has to capture full StackTrace for every log message.